 - Running Gag: People only knowing John Malkovich for being in "the jewel thief movie", with Malkovich insisting that he wasn't.

-- Surreal Horror: A hole in an office buildings that is used to take someone over.
+- Surreal Horror: A hole in an office building that is used to take someone over.
 The scene where Malkovich tries to go through it.

 - Unguided Lab Tour: Pretty much how the portal to John Malkovich's psyche is discovered.